trueos/trueos-docs/trueos-handbook/introducing.rst

    VirtualBox Bridged Adapter Configuration

-Before starting the virtual machine, configure it to use the installation media.
-Click the :guilabel:`Storage` hyperlink in the right frame to access the storage screen seen in :numref:`Figure %s <vbox10>`.
+Before starting the virtual machine, configure it to use the ISO installation media downloaded previously.
+Click the :guilabel:`Storage` hyperlink in the right frame to access the Storage screen seen in :numref:`Figure %s <vbox10>`.

 .. _vbox10: